samuel-book/samuel_shap_paper_1/introduction/intro.md

 1) To apply *explainable machine learning* techniques to investigate the most significant features that drive decisions to use thrombolysis at different hospitals.

-2) To understand the types of patients where hopsitals would make *different* decisions about any given patient.
+2) To understand the types of patients where hospitals would make *different* decisions about any given patient.

 ## What is *Explainable Machine Learning*?